zenflow/example-code/docs/remarkable-plugin-example-code.md

 ## Usage

-Use just like any other remarkable plugin.
+Apply just like any other remarkable plugin.
 Options are passed directly to [example-code-compile](./example-code-compile.html).

+To mark code blocks in your markdown with keywords like `executable`, include them in the opening line like this: ` ```js executable`

+## Example

 ```js
 const remarkablePluginExampleCode = require('remarkable-plugin-example-code')